Rondo capriccioso (Mendelssohn): History

+Mendelssohn frequently performed the piece himself, and it quickly became a popular virtuoso show-piece in the piano repertoire.

 Structure

-The Rondo capriccioso consists of a slow introduction (Andante; E major; common-time) linked to a bravura finale (Presto leggiero; E minor; 6/8).
+The "Rondo capriccioso" consists of a slow introduction (Andante; E major; common-time) linked to a bravura finale (Presto leggiero; E minor; 6/8).
 When Mendelssohn added the Andante introduction in E major to the original Presto in E minor, he took pains to link it thematically to the Presto: the two principal ideas describe descending forms of the tonic major and minor triads, with several structural pitches embellished by auxiliary tones.
 He assimilated the characteristic descending fourth of the elfin rondo (E–B) into the lyrical descending phrase of the Andante, so that the rondo seemingly sprang from the slow movement.

 The Andante introduction has a nocturne-like character.
 The device of joining slow and fast movements was likely influenced by Carl Maria von Weber's Konzertstück.
 The work is not unlike the condensed second and third movements of a concerto.
 This structure later served as a paradigm for Mendelssohn's Capriccio brillant, Op.
 22, and Serenade und Allegro giojoso, Op.
 43, both for piano and orchestra.

-Reception

-Mendelssohn himself frequently performed the work, and it quickly entered the repertoire as a favorite virtuoso showpiece.